-D. Revisiting EOS regression
+6.4 Revisiting EOS regression

 The question driving the analysis of neutron star spectra is not a desire to measure their masses and radii, but to use those to determine the equation of state parameters.
-In this section, we push the results of MR_Net through our NN regression of EOS parameters to analyze the performance of spectra $\rightarrow (M, R) \rightarrow \text{EOS}$ regression.
+In this section, we push the results of MR\Net through our NN regression of EOS parameters to analyze the performance of spectra $\rightarrow (M, R) \rightarrow \text{EOS}$ regression.
 In later sections, we remove the intermediate step and perform direct spectra $\rightarrow \text{EOS}$ regression.

-Performance of the EOS regression using stellar mass and radius information from MR_Net is shown in Figures 17 and 18, and compared to regression from mass and radius information by XSPEC.
-Examples of uncertainty propagation through to EOS estimates are shown in Figure 14.
+Performance of the EOS regression using stellar mass and radius information from MR\Net is shown in figures 18 and 19, and compared to regression from mass and radius information by XSPEC.
+Examples of uncertainty propagation through to EOS estimates are shown in figure 15.